Rohitprasad83/RohitPrasad-site/README.md

-This is my portfolio website which contains my details and my projects, blogs, certfications and other stuff which is currently being in making process.
+This is my portfolio website which contains my details and my projects, blogs, certfications.
+I have built this using HTML, CSS and vanilla Javascript.